Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Introspective Prediction Learners

 \section{Introspective Prediction Learners}

 The behavior of a learning system that maximizes intrinsic rewards relies on the underlying prediction learning algorithms as well as the definition of the intrinsic reward.
-In this section, we introduce a distinction between two categories of learners, for which behavior can be substantially different: introspective and non-introspective learners.
+In this section we introduce a distinction between two categories of learners, for which behavior can be substantially different: introspective and non-introspective learners.
 We consider a learner to be {\bf introspective} if the algorithm can modulate its own learning without help from an external process.
 More concretely, an introspective learner stops updating if it cannot make progress.
 For example, in the case of prediction learning, an introspective learner would regulate its updates to mitigate noise in its prediction targets.
 A {\bf non-introspective learner}, on the other hand, will continually update regardless of learning progress.

 In this paper we consider two basic settings representing non-introspective and introspective learners, used as prediction learners in our multi-prediction problem.
-We use basic LMS learners with a constant step size as our non-introspective learner.
-With a {\em constant step size}, the LMS algorithm will always try to adapt its estimates toward the sample targets on each time step.
+We use basic LMS learners with a constant step-size parameter as our non-introspective learner.
+With a {\em constant step-size} parameter, the LMS algorithm will always try to adapt its estimates toward the sample targets on each time step.
 It does not matter if the target exhibits high variance---say centered mean zero---or if the target is actually constant; the LMS algorithm will continue to adapt its estimates attempting to track each target in the online setting.
-Consider how a constant global step size would work on our Drifter-distractor Problem discussed above.
-If the learning rate is too large for the high-variance target, then the prediction learner will continually make large updates due to the sampling variance, never converging to low error.
-If the step size is too small for the tracking target, then the prediction learner's estimate will often lag, causing high-error.
-A constant global step size cannot balance the need to track the drifting targets, and the need to learn slowly on the high-variance targets.
+Consider how a constant global step-size parameter would work on our Drifter-Distractor Problem discussed above.
+If the step-size parameter value is too large for the high-variance target, then the prediction learner will continually make large updates due to the sampling variance, never converging to low error.
+If the step-size parameter is too small for the tracking target, then the prediction learner's estimate will often lag, causing high-error.
+A constant global step-size parameter cannot balance the need to track the drifting targets, and the need to learn slowly on the high-variance targets.